moraes/tipfy/buildout/README.txt

      http://localhost:8080/pretty

 You should see a Hello, World.
-If they appeared, that's all.
+If you do, that's all.
 Now you have a project environment to start developing your app.

 Next step: read the API documentation and also the tutorials in tipfy's wiki: